 “There is good reason for optimism and it starts with people talking about climate change and saying, ‘What can I do?’”
 Fiekowsky tells NBC News BETTER.
 “The survival and flourishing of humanity is our responsibility and it is doable.”

 Much of what is required to combat climate change feels bigger than us, but we can all take simple and practical measures to benefit the planet (or at least, stop piling on the damage).
-Consumers appear to be ready and willing to make the necessary adjustments, with a recent report from Pinterest finding that searches for “sustainable” are up 108 percent, and searches for “save the planet” are up 380 percent.
+Consumers appear to be ready and willing to make the necessary adjustments, with a report from Pinterest finding that searches for “sustainable” are up 108 percent, and searches for “save the planet” are up 380 percent.

 Invest in reusable straws